itsalaz/weatherapp/README.md

 Wondering what the weather is?

-Check out this mobile-friendly Javascript app that integrates WeatherWeather map API to access the weather in any city, with a 5-day forecast, based on search.
+Check out this mobile-friendly Javascript app that integrates OpenWeatherMap API to access the weather in any city, with a 5-day forecast, based on search.